 Here are six additional tips to maximize your savings:

 - Explore Energy Incentives: Solar panels or efficient HVAC systems can qualify for rebates.
 A California buyer saved $3,000 via a solar credit.
-If you’re considering a modular home for short-term rentals, explore DSCR loan qualifications.
-Check DSIRE for incentives.
+If you’re considering a modular home for short-term rentals, explore how to qualify for a DSCR loan.
+Check DSIRE’s database of incentives.

 - Negotiate Builder Costs: Negotiate the home’s price or site work.
 A buyer saved $8,000 by bundling foundation work.
 Compare itemized quotes from builders.